Video-MTR: Reinforced Multi-Turn Reasoning for Long Video Understanding: Experiments

 \subsection{Ablation Study}

-We further explore the contributions of the essential components of Video-MTR through comprehensive ablation studies on VideoMME and MLVU.
+We further investigate the contributions of several key components through detailed ablation studies.

-\subsubsection{Analysis of the Multi-turn Reasoning}
+\subsubsection{Analysis of the Multi-Turn Reasoning}

 We analyze the advantages of the proposed multi-turn reasoning framework over the conventional single-turn paradigm.
 Since Video-MTR is built on Qwen2.5-VL-7B, we compare directly against this base model to isolate performance gains.
 As multi-turn reasoning is expected to be particularly beneficial for complex tasks, we empirically assess its impact across diverse task types and video durations. \textbf{(1)Task types.} Using the MLVU benchmark, which categorizes evaluation tasks into three types: holistic tasks (global understanding of the entire video), single-detail tasks (focusing on one critical plot), and multi-detail tasks (requiring reasoning over multiple events), we observe distinct trends in Figure~\ref{fig:task_analysis}.
 For holistic tasks, typically lower in complexity, the base model achieves up to 72\% accuracy, with Video-MTR providing a modest improvement of +3.8\%.
 In contrast, detail-oriented tasks are substantially harder.
 The base model remains below 40\% accuracy, while Video-MTR yields larger gains: +7.5\% on single-detail and +8.1\% on multi-detail.
 These results suggest a near-linear relationship between task complexity and the benefits of multi-turn reasoning. \textbf{(2)Video durations.} We further examine the impact of duration on VideoMME.
 We also observe a positive correlation between video length and performance gains.
-As shown in Table~\ref{tab:duration_analysis}, Video-MTR achieves accuracy improvements of +4.6\% (Short), +5.3\% (Medium), and +6.3\% (Long) over Qwen2.5-VL-7B.
-Across both task types and durations, these results validate the effectiveness of iterative reasoning in complex scenarios: gains increase with task complexity and video length, providing the greatest benefits on long, complex videos.
+As shown in Table~\ref{tab:duration_analysis}, under the 32-frame constraint, Video-MTR achieves accuracy improvements of +4.6\% (Short), +5.3\% (Medium), and +6.3\% (Long) compared to Qwen2.5-VL-7B.
+Similarly, under the 64/80-frame constraint, the improvements for Medium and Long videos are notably higher than for Short videos.